-The TERG Vice-Chairs are Dr Wim Van Damme, Professor of Public Health and Health Policy at the Institute of Tropical Medicine, Antwerp, Belgium, and Dr Viroj Tangcharoensathien, Director of the International Health Policy Program, at the Ministry of Public Health of Thaïland.
+The TERG Vice-Chairs are Bess Miller, Global Public Health Consultant, and Dr Viroj Tangcharoensathien, Director of the International Health Policy Program, at the Ministry of Public Health of Thailand.

-The TERG has significantly contributed to the Global Fund’s Evaluation Strategy for 2012-2016 and is preparing the 2014 Twelve-Year evaluation of the Global Fund.
+The TERG has significantly contributed to the Global Fund’s Evaluation Strategy for 2012-2016 and will support the Ten-Year evaluation of the Global Fund.

 The Impact and Evaluation Team of the IRE Department of the Global Fund Secretariat work in collaboration with TERG in achieving joint objectives.